 - Upon the receipt of final ruling, you will be scheduled to travel to Taiwan to complete your adoption process.

 Within 30 days of your arrival home, you must have a home visit by your home study provider.
-Your home study provider will prepare post-adoption reports and submit them to Nightlight at 1 month, 3 months, 6 months, 12 months, 2 years, 3 years, 4 years and 5 years after you bring your child home.
-Reports for years 6-10 are prepared and submitted to Nightlight by the adoptive family as self- reports.
+Your home study provider will prepare post-adoption reports and submit them to Nightlight at 1 month, 3 months, 6 months, and 12 months.
+Then you will complete self-reports at the following intervals: 2 years, 3 years, 4 years, 5 years, 6 years, 7 years, 8 years, 9 years, 10 years after you bring your child home.
+Reports for years 6-10 will be prepared and submitted to Nightlight by adoptive family as self-reports.
 These reports include your child’s developmental progress and pictures.
 This is a very serious commitment; Nightlight is committed to showing Chung Yi and birth families that children adopted by US citizens are healthy and well cared for.
-Compliance with post adoption reports is also required by the Hague Convention.
+Compliance with post adoption reports is also required by The Hague Convention.
 Therefore, Nightlight charges a fee to monitor and process these post adoption reports and also requires families to pay for the cost of the post adoption report in advance.

 Taiwan Adoption Program Details: